So, you’ve decided to host your first brunch.

 Brunch is a mashup of the meals, by nature, and you should not feel married to just eggs or lean heavily into lunch.
 The long and the short is, do it all, because that is what we've learned from the boomer moms - all or nothing.
 We must all just bow to the wisdom here.

-Why not kick it off with fun twists on your favorite breakfast dishes, but make it extra, like this Very French Toast recipe for the ages.
-Anybody can make French toast, but level up with crème fraîche and berries, because you’re fancy and you deserve nice things.
+Why not kick it off with fun twists on your favorite Easter breakfast dishes, but make it extra, like these stunning Herby-Beet Deviled Eggs for the ages.
+Anybody can make Deviled Eggs, but level up with crème fraîche and goat cheese, because you’re fancy and you deserve nice things.

 While we’re talking about noteworthy breakfast dishes, we would be remiss to not mention these Asparagus Tartines with crème fraîche and soft-boiled eggs.
 We know that eggs are essential to the brunch menu, but we’re not heathens over here, so put your whisk aside and save the scrambles for your children because these tartines are where it’s at.

-We like to include bread pudding in the breakfast category, because it can serve as a superior stand in to say, a French toast casserole or other more basic attempts at brunch.
-Plus, this Maple Sweetened Mixed Berry Bread Pudding has a hefty sprinkle of goat cheese that elevates this dish from mmm to wow.
+We like to include this Croque Madame twist in the breakfast category, because it serves as a superior stand in to say, a French toast casserole or other more basic attempts at brunch.
+This Croque Madame French Toast is a playful mashup of French Toast and the Parisian favorite, Croque Madame.
 This recipe is a must have, trust!

 Bridge the gap between breakfast and lunch with a savory show piece like this potato gallete with crème fraîche and salmon, it’s delicious and has just enough of the savory saltiness to warrant that third mimosa, so treat yourself.
 When your guests ask what galette means, just say it’s French for yum.

 Brunch always seems to have an obligatory salad.
 It’s like somebody looked at the spread of delicious dairy products, booze and pancakes and thought, “Would it kill us to eat a little mixed greens?”
-The answer is no, but let’s not just include the salad for salad’s sake.
-Let’s make a really, really good salad, made from fresh seasonal produce that sings of springtime, like this shaved asparagus salad that will have your guests wondering what brand your peeler is.
+The answer is no, but let’s not just include some greens for salad’s sake.
+Let’s incorporate some fresh seasonal produce that sings of springtime, like this Goat Cheese & Mushroom Asparagus Tart.

 Lesson Three: Cheeseboards as Centerpieces, Hear us Out.